domasles/matcha-calamares/README.md

 └── settings.conf      # Main configuration file

 excludes/
-└── overlay.txt        # List of files to exclude from the installation image
+├── overlay.txt        # List of files to exclude from the installation image └── packages.txt       # List of packages to exclude from the installation image

-branding/
-└── matcha/
-    ├── branding.desc  # Colors, names, product info
-    ├── logo.svg       # Product logo
-    ├── show.qml       # Slideshow configuration
-    └── slide.png      # Slideshow image
+scripts/
+└── luks.sh            # Script for handling LUKS encryption flags during installation
 ```

 ## Customization Guide

-### Configuration Files
+### Core Configuration Files

-- **settings.conf** - Main configuration file defining module sequence
 - **calamares-config/*.conf** - Module-specific configurations
+- **calamares-settings/settings.conf** - Main configuration file defining module sequence
 - **branding/matcha/branding.desc** - Product naming and colors

 Adding custom directories requires updating `APKBUILD` and `build.sh` to include them in the build context.

-It is recommended to not remove any existing configuration and building steps in `APKBUILD` and `build.sh`, unless you know what you are doing.
+It is recommended to not remove any existing configuration and/or building steps in `APKBUILD`, `build.sh` or any of the existing directories, unless you know what you are doing.

 ### Branding Customization

 - Replace `branding/matcha/logo.svg` with your logo
 - Modify `branding/matcha/branding.desc` for colors and names
-- Update `branding/matcha/show.qml` for slideshow
+- Update `branding/matcha/show.qml` and any slide images for slideshow configuration

 ## Support